 - Why visit the Swiss Alps?

-Also, you will discover places that you can visit in the Swiss Alps you can add to your bucket list and destinations when you visit the Swiss Alps.
+Also, you will discover places you can visit in the Swiss Alps to add to your bucket list and destinations when you visit the Swiss Alps.
 I hope you find this article helpful in planning your journey in the Swiss Alps.

 So without further ado: